Free college, guaranteed income: State, local officials steer coronavirus aid money toward liberal priorities

 Sen. Rick Scott, R-Fla., has been critical of waste in the CARES Act.

 "Senator Scott supports using CARES Act funding for its intended purpose to help those struggling due to the coronavirus," Scott's office told Fox News in a statement.
-"He does not support using funded intended for the coronavirus to bail out the poorly-managed budgets and pension plans of liberal states."
+"He does not support using funds intended for the coronavirus to bail out the poorly-managed budgets and pension plans of liberal states."

 Tax and federal budget policy analyst Adam Michel of the conservative Heritage Foundation predicted that irresponsible use of federal funds could lead to higher taxes for residents, citing the federal support that state budgets received following the Great Recession.